 I instantly got angry.
 “Why the hell not?”

 “Because you are unable to take care of them.
 You don’t have a place of your own to provide a roof for your siblings.
 You earn illegal money, which is not safe for them.
 As far as I know, you can’t even cook.
 You cannot take care of them, so you can’t see them.”

 “Bitch!
-What the fuck to do you know about me?
+What the fuck do you know about me?
 You don’t know shit!”

 “Oh, I know plenty.
 I’m not stupid when it comes to gangs, Mr. Brewster.
-I have two brothers right now that helped put my mother in the grave because she worried herself to death.
+I once had three brothers.
+My oldest brother is dead.
+The other two helped put my mother in the grave because she worried herself to death.
 They are active members to this day.
-Thank God for my grandmother.
+If it hadn’t been for my aunt, I would have gotten caught up in the system too.
 So, you see Mr. Brewster I know enough.
-I would rather you not see your siblings until you can prove to me that you can be a contributing member to society and not a menace.”
+I would rather you not see your siblings until you can prove to me that you can be a contributing member to society, and not a menace.”